 3 Easy End of the School Year Tips- Plus a FREE Summer Homework Calendar for Autism!

 The end of the school year is upon us!
 Keep your momentum going with these 3 easy end of the school year tips.
-AND a FREE summer homework calendar that is geared toward keeping your child with autism communicating in daily routines.
+AND a FREE homework calendar that is geared toward keeping your students with autism or limited verbal communication skills communicating in daily routines.
+Best of all?
+The free home practice calendar can be used all year long, too!

-Whether you are finishing up next week or in June, you are probably noticing that your students are getting a bit antsy with the change in weather.
+Whether you are finishing up in May or in June, you are probably noticing that your students are getting a bit antsy with the change in weather.
 Nice weather makes us all want to be outside!

 Recently I read somewhere that teachers are getting antsy themselves and starting end of the year countdowns.
 Yet, that just magnifies the problem.
 Could that be the case in your school?
 I’ve been part of the education system for a very long time, and I must say that such countdowns were not common at one point in time.
 Of course, teaching was easier then, too!